 Work ethic

-Customer support also plays a vital role in building robust relationships, as customer service representatives are usually the first point of contact between a business, and clients.
-A long-lasting relationship can only be built by service staff professionals who have a strong work ethic: in the long run, candidates must have relevant work experience won’t be an asset for your company, until they are able to demonstrate traits like diligence and strong determination.
+Customer support also plays a vital role in building robust relationships, as customer service representatives are usually the first point of contact between a business and clients.
+A long-lasting relationship can only be built by service staff professionals with a strong work ethic: in the long run, candidates must have relevant work experience, or they won’t be an asset to your company until they can demonstrate diligence and strong determination.
 This also explains why research has drawn positive correlations between work ethic and employee performance.
-According to the Glossary of Human Resource Terms, dedication, commitment, and motivation are all key indicators of a good work ethic.
-In other words, businesses need individuals who respond positively to constructive feedback, don’t take discouragement seriously, and are able to bounce back quickly from setbacks.
-With 33% of Americans instantly switching companies after a single instance of poor customer service, a strong work ethic is the most valuable trait to look out for when hiring a representative.

 Empathy

-Empathy is the ability to put yourself in other people’s shoes and analyzing a problem from their perspective.
+Empathy is the ability to put yourself in other people’s shoes and analyze a problem from their perspective.
 In customer service professionals, empathy allows individuals to interact with each other with increased compassion and understanding.
-Being empathetic doesn’t always mean that you are in complete agreement; it simply refers to the ability to view the same situation with different perspectives.
+Being empathetic doesn’t always mean that you are in complete agreement; it simply refers to the ability to view the same situation from different perspectives.
 It is a crucial trait for service reps to be able to talk to clients effectively and provide viable solutions.
 Research has shown, for instance, that empathy can mitigate conflicts and engender positive responses from consumers.

 The Final Word

 Not all businesses, however, have the resources or the tools to find the right candidates.
 In this case, they should seek the help of professional staffing agencies to identify and shortlist candidates.
-A professional staffing agency can help businesses overcome common recruitment challenges, and inefficiencies in the hiring process.
+A professional staffing agency can help businesses overcome common recruitment challenges and inefficiencies in the hiring process.

 As Kristin Smaby highlighted in Being Human is Good Business, “In an era when companies see online support as a way to shield themselves from ‘costly’ interactions with their customers, it’s time to consider an entirely different approach: building human-centric customer service through great people and clever technology.
 So, get to know your customers.
 Humanize them.
 Humanize yourself.
 It’s worth it.”